KarlHeitmann/KarlHeitmann.github.io/index.markdown

 I’m overhauling my website.

-Don't worry, my legacy web page contains much more fun stuff.
-As soon as I finish setting up my <a href="https://github.com/KarlHeitmann/karlheitmann_legacy" target="_blank">legacy personal web page</a> deployment, I'll link it here.

-In the meantime, you can check out my new CSS style by clicking [this link to my CV]({% link pages/cv/index.markdown %}).

----

-Yes!

-I'm open to work!

-That's the reason why I'm reviewing my website: I'm lazy and I only do what is necessary to do.
+Click <a href="https://karlheitmann.github.io/karlheitmann_legacy/" target="_blank">here</a> to visit my legacy website.
+I built that site from scratch using Jekyll and SASS.

+I am using <a href="https://github.com/jekyll/minima" target="_blank">minima</a> as a starting point for my current website.
+Up until now I've built [my CV]({% link pages/cv/index.markdown %}).
+I'm open to work.